Home

 • Congratulate myself for something I have done in the day

-Within a few weeks I was effortlessly thinking more positive, and I floated naturally towards more self-appreciation.
+In a few weeks and with the help of kaizen positive thinking I was effortlessly thinking more positive, and I floated naturally towards more self-appreciation.

 Now whether you actually make a list of your own or not doesn't matter; what I would like you to go away with today is the knowledge of how you can use the kaizen way to achieve any goal you want in the field of positive thinking and self-improvement.